 The adopted federal Recovery Plan states that no published population data exists in Nova Scotia and New Brunswick.
 Several surveys have been carried out, however, including ongoing monitoring and stewardship work by Clean Annapolis River Project, the Canadian Wildlife Service, and the Department of Lands and Forestry.
 Altogether, the Nova Scotian population is expect to range between 2000-7000 individuals, found within 35 primary watersheds.

 Under the Precautionary Principle, a lack of data for a listed species should not delay meaningful action.
-This seems to be the approach taken by the province despite failing to implement an actual Recovery Plan.
+This seems to be the approach taken by the province despite failing to implement an actual Recovery Plan and government’s defense at court.

-Provincial grants and partnerships continue to support Wood Turtle monitoring and stewardship initiatives run by Nova Scotian ENGOs.
+Provincial grants and partnerships continue to support wood turtle monitoring and stewardship initiatives run by Nova Scotian ENGOs.
 Existing legislation already requires certain activities maintain setbacks from watercourses and wetlands.
-Well before adopting the federal Recovery Plan for the Wood Turtle, the Nova Scotia government did produce a stewardship guide in 2003 that could be used by individuals and stakeholders interacting with turtles.
-In addition to outlining some best management practices (BMPs) for working around Wood Turtles, this document also outlined a number of conservation objectives that need to be met “in order to reverse known threats to wood turtles and wood turtle habitat in Nova Scotia”.
+Well before adopting the federal Recovery Plan for the wood turtle, the Nova Scotia government did produce a stewardship guide in 2003 that could be used by individuals and stakeholders interacting with turtles.
+In addition to outlining some best management practices (BMPs) for working around wood turtles, this document also outlined a number of conservation objectives that need to be met “in order to reverse known threats to wood turtles and wood turtle habitat in Nova Scotia”.
 They included objectives around research and monitoring, sharing information, capacity building, stewardship and education, and habitat management.
 These are well aligned with the goals outlined in the federal Recovery Plan.
-Building on this guide, in 2012 the Department also developed a series of Special Management Practices, focused mainly on forestry and agricultural practices.
-These included things like:
+Building on this guide, in 2012 the Department also developed a series of Special Management Practices, meant to guide land management decisions in turtle habitat and focused mainly on forestry and agricultural practices.
+These included clauses like:

 - No motorized vehicle use may occur within 100m of either side of a perennial watercourse in known wood turtle areas (as identified by DNR*) in April, May, and October, or within 150m from June to September.